-- The total assets of the Foundation decreased by \$176.3 million during 2022 from \$1,382.4 million at June 30, 2021 to \$1,206.1 million at June 30, 2022. - The Foundation ended 2022 with investments and cash and cash equivalents totaling \$1,199.6 million, a decrease of \$175.8 million from June 30, 2021. - The total liabilities of the Foundation increased by \$64.2 million during 2022 from \$154.3 million at June 30, 2021 to \$218.5 million at June 30, 2022. - The Foundation received tobacco settlement funds of \$17.5 million in fiscal years 2022 and 2021. - In fiscal year 2022, the North Carolina General Assembly allocated \$25.0 million to the Foundation to provide grants to units of local government for flood mitigation and recovery projects.
-As of June 30, 2022, the Foundation had awarded grants totaling \$1.7 million from these funds. - The Foundation's investment portfolio generated losses of \$158.7 million in fiscal year 2022 compared to income of \$289.6 million in fiscal year 2021.
-The Foundation's investment assets returned (11.8)% in 2022 compared to 25.8% in 2021.
-The decrease in investment earnings reflects broader market declines.
-The S&P 500 Index (domestic equities) returned (10.6)% in fiscal year 2022 compared with 40.6% in fiscal year 2021.
-The MSCI EAFE Index (international equities) returned (17.7)% in fiscal year 2022 versus a return of 32.2% in fiscal year 2021.
-Barclays Aggregate Index (fixed income) returned (10.3)% in fiscal year 2022 compared to (0.3)% in fiscal year 2021 and the HFRI Index (hedge funds) returned (2.3)% in fiscal year 2022 versus 27.4% in fiscal year 2021. - The Foundation made awards of \$126.8 million in fiscal year 2022, a \$9.0 million decrease from fiscal year 2021.
-In addition to \$16.6 million in awards through the Foundation's
+- The total assets of the Foundation increased by \$89.1 million during 2023 from \$1,206.1 million at June 30, 2022 to \$1,295.2 million at June 30, 2023. - The Foundation ended 2023 with investments and cash and cash equivalents totaling \$1,289.1 million, an increase of \$89.6 million from June 30, 2022. - The total liabilities of the Foundation decreased by \$4.0 million during 2023 from \$218.5 million at June 30, 2022 to \$214.3 million at June 30, 2023. - The Foundation received tobacco settlement funds of \$17.5 million in fiscal years 2023 and 2022. - With Session Law 2021-180, North Carolina General Assembly allocated \$10.0 million to the Foundation to provide grants to assist nonprofits in becoming eligible to be partner agencies to a North Carolina food bank, to assist current nonprofit food bank partner agencies with enhancing or expanding capacity, or to assist nonprofit organizations with establishing or expanding school-based week food assistance programs.
+The Foundation received \$200,000 in funding of this \$10 million in fiscal year 2023 as an administrative allocation.
+As of June 30, 2023, the Foundation had not awarded any grants from these funds. - In fiscal year 2023, the Foundation received \$11.4 million in funds from loan repayments from the Rapid Recovery Loan Program, which is a small business loan program established during the COVID-19 pandemic.
+The North Carolina General Assembly modified legislation in July 2022, which allowed the Foundation to recapture the initial matching funds that the Foundation provided to the program in 2020 (\$15 million). - The Foundation's investment portfolio generated income of \$108.0 million in fiscal year 2023 compared to losses of \$158.7 million in fiscal year 2022.
+The Foundation's investment assets returned 9.6% in 2023 compared to (11.8)% in 2022.
+The increase in investment earnings reflects broader market increases.
+The S&P 500 Index (domestic equities) returned 19.6% in fiscal year 2023 compared to (10.6)% in fiscal year 2022.
+The MSCI EAFE Index (international equities) returned 18.8% in fiscal year 2023 versus a return of (17.7)% in fiscal year 2022.
+The Bloomberg Aggregate Index (fixed income) returned (0.9)% in fiscal year 2023 compared to (10.3)% in fiscal year 2022 and the HFRI Index (hedge funds) returned 5.1% in fiscal year 2023 versus (2.3)% in fiscal year 2022.

-Open Grants Program, Economic Catalyst Cycle, scholarship and other programs, grants were awarded to support the following special initiatives:
+• The Foundation made awards of \$56.3 million in fiscal year 2023, a \$70.4 million decrease from fiscal year 2022, which is primarily due to two large economic catalyst grants made in fiscal year 2022.
+In addition to \$23.7 million in awards through the Foundation's Open Grants Program, Economic Catalyst Cycle, scholarship and other programs, grants were awarded to support the following special initiatives:

-Community Based Grantmaking Initiative - \$10.2 million: This initiative is designed to identify projects supporting economic growth that are ready for implementation and have the potential to have a significant impact in the areas of agriculture, employment, infrastructure, economic development, workforce training and education.
-The Foundation invites all counties to apply to participate in the initiative by region, which is anticipated to take up to eight years to complete the program in all regions in the State, depending on future decisions by the Foundation's Board of Directors regarding annual grants budgets.
-It is a competitive process, but eligible entities located in all counties within a designated region have an opportunity to apply to participate.
-The grants awarded in 2022 were to support projects in the Southeast Prosperity Zone.
+Community Based Grantmaking Initiative - \$11.0 million: This initiative is designed to identify projects supporting economic growth that are ready for implementation and have the potential to have a significant impact in the areas of agriculture, employment, infrastructure, economic development, workforce training and education.
+The Foundation invites counties to apply to participate in the initiative by Prosperity Zone.
+It is anticipated to take up to eight years to complete the program in all Prosperity Zones in the State, depending on future decisions by the Foundation's Board of Directors regarding annual grants budgets.
+It is a competitive process, but eligible entities located in all counties within a designated Prosperity Zone have an opportunity to apply to participate.
+The grants awarded in 2023 were to support projects in the Southeast Prosperity Zone.